OCR-D/spec/web_api.md

 ## 4. Suggested OCR-D System Architecture

-This document presents two possible architecture setup using OCR-D Network and the technical details behind.
-In both setup, all servers are implemented using [FastAPI](https://fastapi.tiangolo.com/).
+This document presents a possible architecture setup using OCR-D Network and the technical details behind.
+In the setup, all servers are implemented using [FastAPI](https://fastapi.tiangolo.com/).
 Behind the scene, it runs [Uvicorn](https://www.uvicorn.org/), an [ASGI](https://asgi.readthedocs.io/en/latest/) web server implementation for Python.
 [RabbitMQ](https://www.rabbitmq.com/) is used for the Process Queue, and [MongoDB](https://www.mongodb.com/)